Gnome-Lackey/mtglm-docs/README.md

-# TODO: Add in readme pointing to Wiki
+# TODO: Update README with a link that is pointing to our Wiki